ShravanSunder/rivet-utilities-plugin/README.md

   - if `loop`: output of stage 2 => stage 0.
 Repeat `loop number` times
 - output of `stage n` => `post-stage`

+> All stages will have access to initial `pipelineInput`

 ### Pinecone Search Node

 The node will allow you to query pinecone for vectors.
 Allows `filters with metadata and sparse vectors`.
 It also allows you to get `scores` back from the api.
 You have access to `alpha` which is the weight of the sparse vector `1` vs dense vector `0`